julien-poivret/SSH_basic/README.md

 well that fun and positive ! but a computer is open on internet and bad people may be every where even inside your smart wc !!!
 We have to be aware of that a soon as possible !
-What if the next notice will be on server socket through outside internet connection !? nothing bad !except, this involve penal responsabillity out of the scope of a children or young student... what if my 14 years hold girl have a webcam set with a full access on internet in her bed room ?! an education of the wild world must be done. and God know that's a delicate topic... and we cannot avoid it...
+What if the next notice will be on server socket through outside internet connection !? nothing bad !except, this involve legal responsabillity out of the scope of a children or young student... what if my 14 years hold girl have a webcam set with a full access on internet in her bed room ?! an education of the wild world must be done for child teenager and parents ! and God know that's the delicate topic that we cannot avoid...
 So every thing come with fear and risk in this digital and wild world...
 So caution never harm !
 ******************************************************************************************************